 The beloved daughter of music legend Whitney Houston and R&B singer Bobby Brown tragically died on July 26, 2015, at the age of 22.
 Now, ET is taking a look back at her life in the spotlight and what happened in the days leading up to her death.

-March 4, 1993: Bobbi Kristina Brown is born in Livingston, N.J., the first and only child of singers Whitney Houston and Bobby Brown.
+March 4, 1993: Bobbi Kristina Brown is born in Livingston, New Jersey, the first and only child of singers Whitney Houston and Bobby Brown.

 Feb.
-11, 2012: Bobbi Kristina’s mother, Whitney Houston, is found unconscious in the bathtub in her suite at the Beverly Hills Hilton.
-Paramedics pronounce her dead at the scene at 3:55 PM PST.
-The Los Angeles County coroner’s office reports drowning as the official cause of Houston’s death, listing heart disease and cocaine as contributing factors.
+11, 2012: Bobbi Kristina's mother, Whitney Houston, is found unconscious in the bathtub in her suite at The Beverly Hilton.
+Paramedics pronounce her dead at the scene at 3:55 PM PT.
+The Los Angeles County coroner's office reports drowning as the official cause of Houston's death, listing heart disease and cocaine as contributing factors.